elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case03-trimpot.md

 import time
 ```

-2. Set the pin used by the Trimpot, we are using P0_A0.
+2.Set the pin used by the Trimpot, we are using P0_A0.
 ```python
 poten = analogio.AnalogIn(board.P0_A0)
 ```